dipsywong98/arena/readme.md

    an [`event/stream`](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)
    that it can keep pushing latest update (aka events) of the battle to you.
 The possible events are in the next section

-4. When it is your turn, you need to submit your move in 2 seconds.
+4. When it is your turn, you need to submit your move within your thinking time.
 To submit move, `POST` to `{arenaEndpoint}/tic-tac-toe/play/{battleId}` with payload

 ```json